Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-Virtue Ethics sees ethicality as stemming from the inherent character of an individual, and not the rightness or wrongness of individual acts; what counts is one's moral character \shortcite{Murukannaiah+Singh-IC20-Ethics,Wallach2008BottomUpTopDown,Brink2007LimitsConsequentialism,Kazim2020AIEthics,ROBBINS2007DecisionSupport,Yu-IJCAI18-BuildingEthics+AI,Abney2011robotsEthicalTheory}.
-Right action is performed by someone with virtuous character, therefore in Virtue Ethics, one should not be asking what one ought to do, but rather what sort of person one should be \shortcite{AndersonAnderson2007CreatingEthicalAI,rodriguez-soto2022instillingValues}.
-The qualities one possesses should be primary and actions secondary.
-Virtues are described as dispositions to act in certain ways \shortcite{Abney2011robotsEthicalTheory}.
-Moral virtues can be learnt through habit and practice, which places virtue theory between the top-down explicit values advocated by a culture, and the bottom-up traits discovered or learned by an individual through practice.
-Instead of considering a specific situation or act, Virtue Ethics considers all actions of an individual's life and examines whether these collectively constitute the actions of a virtuous person \shortcite{Saltz2019EthicsMLCourses}.
+According to virtue ethics, ethicality stems from the inherent character of an individual, and not the rightness or wrongness of individual acts \cite{Yu-IJCAI18-BuildingEthics+AI}.
+Right action is performed by someone with virtuous character.
+In following this theory, one should not be asking what one ought to do, but rather what sort of person one should be \cite{Saltz2019EthicsMLCourses}.
+The qualities one possesses should be of primary importance, and actions secondary.
+Moral virtues can be learnt and developed through habit and practice.
+The stability of virtues (if one has a virtue, one can't behave as if one doesn't have it) entails that virtue ethics may be a useful way of imbuing machines with ethics \cite{Wallach2008BottomUpTopDown}.

+Virtue ethics can be used to formulate ideals for the use of AI, or to create AI which is virtuous itself \cite{heilinger_ethics_2022}.
+To improve ethical use of AI, \citet{ROBBINS2007DecisionSupport} advocate for applying virtuous characteristics to resolve problems. \citet{Vanhe2022ViewpointEB} propose that this may be aided by using education to help designers of systems develop virtues. \citet{hagendorff_danks_2023challenges} advance this by delineating that teaching virtues involves imparting tacit knowledge, social perception skills, and emotion, leading to the automatic `feeling' of the right thing to do.